vitalikas/OneOffEvents/Readme.md

 *   **`AutoConsumableEffectDelegate.kt`:** Examine this class in `core/presentation/util` to understand the `StateFlow`-based event handling.
 *   **ViewModel Implementations:** See how ViewModels (e.g., `LoginViewModel.kt`, `UserProfileViewModel.kt`) post effects using the delegate.
 *   **Composable Screen Event Collection:** Observe how Composable functions collect and handle these one-off events, typically within a `LaunchedEffect` that depends on the event state.
-*   **Adaptive Layouts:** Check Composable functions that use `WindowSizeClass` or other adaptive techniques to adjust their layout (e.g., `LoginScreen.kt` might have different arrangements for portrait/landscape/tablet).
+*   **Adaptive Layouts:** Check Composable functions that use `WindowSizeClass` to adjust their layout (e.g., `LoginScreen.kt` might have different arrangements for portrait/landscape/tablet).
 *   **DI Modules:** Review the Koin modules in the `di` package to see how dependencies are provided.

 ## Contribution